-Moreover, the living landscapes in this extract from The Four Banks of the River of Space operate in a quantum superposition3 of simultaneous states since they seem to be in parallel places at the same time.
+Moreover, the living landscapes in this extract from The Four Banks of the River of Space operate in a quantum superposition of simultaneous states since they seem to be in parallel places at the same time.
 The acausal linkages or treaty of sensibility between humanity and the landscapes are clothed and re-dressed in counterintuitive images such as the "ozone door", which is interfused with "the tidal door in the greenhouse drought spectre of Earth."

 This obscure or secretive vocabulary is the hidden textual reality of the living landscapes, the plant and animal kingdom that only the initiated shamanic writer, such as Harris, could hear and see.
 Harris contends that through the art of language such acausal connections or interweaving implicitly raises a reality that cannot be glossed by appeals to poetic ornament or picturesque metaphor.
-The hinge of their expression implies an architecture of the imagination fuelled by a 'new conceptual language' in which the 'sense-organs' of creature-in-creation elicit a quality of voice and expression unlike conventional, one-track progressive realism. ("Merlin and Parsifal," 61-62)

-The quantum physicist Fred Alan Wolf in The Dreaming Universe states that "A quantum system usually exists in a superposition of states.
+The hinge of their expression implies an 3 The quantum physicist Fred Alan Wolf in The Dreaming Universe states that "A quantum system usually exists in a superposition of states.
 This means that there is a relationship between the various possibilities of an outcome in a quantum physical environment...And before any observation, all possible states are said to exist simultaneously" (161).